Uploading Widget Integration for Webflow Forms

 Fortunately, you can embed an advanced File Uploader into your Webflow website.
 Using it is as easy as using the default Webflow File Upload element, but with almost no limits.
 With Uploadcare, you can upload files up to 5 TB and use more input sources, including Facebook, Instagram, Dropbox, etc. In this guide, we’ll provide step-by-step instructions on how to integrate it into your Webflow project.

 Here’s what you’ll need to follow the tutorial:

 An API key is a unique set of symbols identifying your Uploadcare project when calling it from third-party services like Webflow.
 We’re going to use our Public API key to let Webflow Form know which project to push files to.

-Getting a Public API Key is easy.
-You can copy it from:
+Getting a Public API key is easy.
+You can copy it from API keys: